We take the privacy and data of our users very seriously. We only collect information we need to run the Educake service.

 - The user enters their username or email address

-- If they have stored their phone number they are asked to enter the number
+- If they have stored their phone number with us they are asked to enter the number

 - If the encrypted codes match, an automatic text message is sent to the number the user has just entered, containing the access code to allow them to change their password

-Schools can disable this two-factor authentication system for all users.
+Schools can disable this system for all users.

 Do you share information about our school with any third-party organisations?